Twisted symmetric exclusion processes and set-theoretical $R$-matrices: More general solutions of set-theoretical Yang-Baxter equation

 and we call it separable.
 For set-theoretical solutions \eqref{eq:r_gene}, there exist non separable bijections of $ \mathfrak{C} $ given by

 and

 satisfying

-The proof of equation \eqref{eq:loc_corr_UV} for the map $ U $ is done by induction on $ L $ in \cite[prop1.7,p7]{etingof1998} and is similar for $ V $.
-However, in addition to the fact that $U$ and $V$ are not separable, the conjugation of the model constructed from $ \rc $ by the maps $ U $ or $ V $ does not give in general a twisted periodic SSEP.
-This is because the map $ U\rc_{L,1}U^{-1} $ (or $ V\rc_{L,1}V^{-1} $) acts on the whole lattice in general and not only on sited $L$ and $1$.
+The proof of equation \eqref{eq:loc_corr_UV} for $ U $ is done by induction on $ L $ in \cite[prop1.7,p7]{etingof1998} and is similar for $ V $.
+However, in addition to the fact that $U$ and $V$ are not separable, the conjugation of the model constructed from $ \rc $ by $ U $ or $ V $ does not give in general a twisted periodic SSEP.
+This is because $ U\rc_{L,1}U^{-1} $ (or $ V\rc_{L,1}V^{-1} $) acts on the whole lattice in general and not only on sited $L$ and $1$.

 \begin{remark} If a set-theoretical solution \eqref{eq:r_gene} is conjugated to the permutation operator via a separable bijection of configurations, then it is a Lyubashenko solution.
 Indeed, for two sites suppose we have